hulkinBrain/docker-opencv2/README.md

-# Docker image for opencv2 and python
+# Docker image for opencv2, python, numpy, matplotlib and other libraries

 **The docker image contains:**